 The agenda for the day included an update from the IHSO (Industrial Heritage Support Officer), a talk from our host, a presentation from the Friends of the Stockton & Darlington Railway, interactive group session, site tour, some discussions and plenty of networking.

-The IHNs website has also been developed to improve communications, spread awareness and facilitate promotion of industrial heritage sites and organisations and across the sector and the country.
+The IHNs website has also been developed to improve communications, spread awareness and facilitate promotion of industrial heritage sites and organisations across the sector and the country.

 The IHNNE currently has 57 members representing 42 industrial heritage sites and organisations.
 The full list of members can be viewed on the IHNs website: